 Sherman Allen hosts a

 pathetic “prophetic” summit in the Dallas-Fort Worth area.

 The official website of Allen’s religious institution, it refers to his “prophetic” summits as a “premiere event.”
 It might have been “premiere” in the past, back when T.D.
 Jakes and Juanita Bynum were guest speakers.
 But those days seem to be long gone.
 In a video of the 2013 “prophetic” summit, I saw Allen at the front of a small room, screeching, hooping, and pacing back and forth trying to whip a small audience into an emotional frenzy.

 Is he trying to make a come back?

 Under “media store” on the Christ Cathedral website, there’s a promotional ad from the August 2013 dedication service for his new location.
 It says “Jesus Christ: The King of Comebacks!
 New Location, Same Anointing!”
 Maybe it should actually say “New Location, Same Abusive Warlock!”

-pathetic ‘prophetic’ summit, and Todd M. Hall “The Praiseologist” is one of the guest speakers.
+On February 3rd-9th, Allen held another kingdom “prophetic” summit, and Todd M. Hall “The Praiseologist” was one of the guest speakers.